laughedelic/Welcome-to-Authorea/untitled.md

 # Found bugs

-- Leaving some section empty results in an error messa
+- Leaving some section empty results in an error message